Take a culinary journey with these new travel-inspired cookbooks

 "The British Baking Book: The History of British Baking, Savory and Sweet," by Regula Ysewijn

-Home bakers captivated by the treacle and tarts of “The Great British Bake Off” will find traditional favorites in this exacting book from Dutch food writer Regula Ysewijn.
+Home bakers captivated by the treacle and tarts of “The Great British Bake Off” will find traditional favorites in this exacting book from Belgian food writer Regula Ysewijn.
 A devoted Anglophile since childhood, Ysewijn brings an outsider’s zeal and historian’s eye to her careful recipes.
 Currant-studded Chelsea buns sparkle under a sugary crust, and mincemeat filling peeps from the slashed tops of Eccles cakes.
-Ysewijn, who also released a volume of “Downton Abbey”-inspired recipes last year, is a host of “Bake Off Vlaanderen,” the Dutch version of GBBO.
+Ysewijn, who also released a volume of “Downton Abbey”-inspired recipes last year, is a host of “Bake Off Vlaanderen,” the Belgian version of GBBO.

 "Summer Kitchens: Recipes and Reminiscences from Every Corner of Ukraine," by Olia Hercules